cydonia999/AddSign_PowerSign_in_PyTorch/README.md

 # PowerSign and AddSign optimizers in PyTorch

-In [1] PowerSign and AddSign update rules(see the formulation below) are discovered by training a Recurrent Neural Network controller with Reinforcement Learning.
+In the paper[1] PowerSign and AddSign update rules(see the formulation below) are discovered by training a Recurrent Neural Network controller with Reinforcement Learning.

 ![PowerSign and AddSign](https://github.com/cydonia999/AddSign_PowerSign_in_PyTorch/blob/master/images/powersign_addsign.png?raw=true)